DevTeam/Pure.DI/README.md

 ### Resolve Hint

 Determines whether to generate [_Resolve_ methods](#resolve-methods).
-By default a set of four _Resolve_ methods are generated.
+By default, a set of four _Resolve_ methods are generated.
 Set this hint to _Off_ to disable the generation of resolve methods.
-This will reduce class composition generation time and no [private composition roots](#Private-Roots) will be generated in this case.
-The composition will be tiny and will only have [public roots](#Public-Roots).
-When the _Resolve_ hint is disabled, only the public root properties are available, so be sure to define them explicitly with the `Root<T>(...)` method.
+This will reduce the generation time of the class composition, and in this case no [private composition roots](#Private-Roots) will be generated.
+The class composition will be smaller and will only have [public roots](#Public-Roots).
+When the _Resolve_ hint is disabled, only the public roots properties are available, so be sure to explicitly define them using the `Root<T>(string name)` method with an explicit composition root name.

 ### OnNewInstance Hint

-Determines whether to generate partial _OnNewInstance_ method.
-This partial method is not generated by default.
-This can be useful, for example, for logging:
+Determines whether to generate the _OnNewInstance_ partial method.
+By default, this partial method is not generated.
+This can be useful, for example, for logging purposes:

 ```c#
 internal partial class Composition